 Parish priest Leif Sjølie and his family were the last to live here (priest from 1967 – 1974).
 In this large, drafty house, up to 12 fathoms of wood a year were previously used for heating.
 The electricity bills became enormous after the introduction of electricity.
 The house was not attractive to move into, and eventually a new vicarage was built in Moldjord.

-In 1988, Beiarn became Folk Museum opened.
-Of the houses on the farm that stand today, only the priest's residence, an older storehouse and an outbuilding belonged to the rectory.
-The barn, built in 1905, also belonged to the rectory, but is now separate.
-The remaining buildings have been moved here from other farms in Beiarn.
+In 1988, Beiarn The village farm was opened.
+Of the houses on the farm that still stand today, only the priest's house, an older storehouse and an outbuilding belonged to the rectory.
+The new barn, built in 1905, also belonged to the rectory, but is now separate.
+The remaining buildings have been moved here from other farms in Beiarn .

 Today, the rectory is still alive and well.
 Every summer, interested visitors can hear the exciting history of the place.